MicrosoftDocs/azure-aks-docs/articles/aks/app-routing-nginx-configuration.md

 ### URL rewriting

 In some scenarios, the exposed URL in the backend service differs from the specified path in the Ingress rule.
 Without a rewrite any request returns 404.
-This is particularly useful with [path based routing](https://kubernetes.github.io/ingress-nginx/user-guide/ingress-path-matching/) where you can serve two different web applications under the same domain.
+This configuration is useful with [path based routing](https://kubernetes.github.io/ingress-nginx/user-guide/ingress-path-matching/) where you can serve two different web applications under the same domain.
 You can set path expected by the service using the annotation:

 ```yml
 nginx.ingress.kubernetes.io/rewrite-target": /$2